alxHawley/python-behave/README.md

 - **When:** The action or event that occurs.
 - **Then:** The expected outcome or result.

-For details on how this translates into Python, and the directory layout, please review the official documentation: https://behave.readthedocs.io/en/stable/gherkin.html#feature-testing-layout
+For details on how this translates into Python code, and the directory layout, please review the official documentation: https://behave.readthedocs.io/en/stable/gherkin.html#feature-testing-layout

 ## Setup and Dependencies: